MennaELRouby/carrent-laravel/README.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://img.shields.io/packagist/l/laravel/framework" alt="License"></a>
 </p>

-Car Rental Web Application
+# Car Rental Web Application

 # Thanks for checking out the Car Rental , Through the Owner / Admin has a dashboard

 to add , edit, show the tables or delete the data of [car , users,categories of car, testimonials], and show frequent messages coming from the customers.

+# customers

-# on other side the webapp has [Home , Listing , Info for each car, Testimonials, Blog, About, Contact] pages,customers can [Comments, send messages].
+on other side the webapp has [Home , Listing , Info for each car, Testimonials, Blog, About, Contact] pages,customers can [Comments, send messages].

 # Acknowledgements